 - …and many more

-It is important to seek diagnosis and treatment from a sports medicine specialist immediately following your exercise injury.
-The care you receive at Manhattan Sports Therapy will reduce the duration of your injury and restore pain-free function.
+Seek diagnosis from a sports medicine specialist immediately following your exercise injury.
+The care you receive will reduce the duration of your injury and restore pain-free function.

 - Acute Inflammatory Phase: 48 to 72 hours